microsoft/vs-streamjsonrpc/doc/rpc_marshalable_objects.md

 }
 ```

-Given the interfaces above, RPC calls would have these behaviors:

-* A call to any of the following methods behave as expected:
+Given the interfaces above, a call to any of the following methods behave as expected:

 Method call | Invoked server-side method | Conditions
 ------ | ------ | ------